Rawangamall/LibrarySystem-Node.js/README.md

 2. Install the required dependencies by running `npm install` in the project directory.
 3. Configure the database and ensure all necessary tables and relationships are set up correctly.
 4. Start the server by running `npm start`.
-5. Access the Library System through your web browser by visiting `http://localhost:3000`.

 ## Usage

 ### Basic Administrator

 1. Log in as the Basic Admin with your credentials.
-2. Add admin and basic admins users by providing their information such as first name, last name, email, password, birth date, hire date, image, and salary.
+2. Add admin by providing their information such as first name, last name, email, password, birth date, hire date, image, and salary.
-3. Ensure that each Admin user changes their password and completes their full data, including uploading their own photo, except for hire date and salary.
+3. Ensure that each Admin user changes their password and completes their full data as changing his password , except for hire date and salary.
 4. Perform CRUD operations on admins, employees, books, and members.
 5. Access suitable reports routes that appear on the system.